Phnom Penh: Economy

-With booming economic growth seen since the 1990s, new shopping venues have opened, such as Sorya Center Point, Aeon Mall Phnom Penh, Aeon Mall Sen Sok City and Olympia Mall.
+With booming economic growth seen since the 1990s, new shopping venues have opened, such as Sorya Center Point, Aeon Mall Phnom Penh, Aeon Mall Sen Sok City, Aeon Mall Mean Chey and Olympia Mall.
 Many international brands have opened such as Mango, Salvatore Ferragamo, Hugo Boss, Padini Concept Store, Lily, Timberland, Jimmy Choo, CC Double O, MO, Brands Outlet, Nike, Converse, Pony, Armani Exchange, and Super Dry.

 The tallest skyscraper in Phnom Penh is Vattanac Capital Tower at a height of 188 m, dominating Phnom Penh's skyline with its neighbour skyscraper Canadia Tower (OCIC Tower).
 The tower was completed in December 2014.
 Modern high rises have been constructed all around the city, not concentrated in any one particular area.

 The Central Market Phsar Thmei is a tourist attraction.
 The four wings of the yellow colored market are teeming with numerous stalls selling gold and silver jewelry, antique coins, clothing, clocks, flowers, food, fabrics and shoes.
 Phsar Thmei is undergoing under a major renovation, along with the creation of newer stalls.